 Schools’ Service of Remembrance photos by Emma Lewis.

 Click Images below to enlarge and start slide show

 East Boldre Village Hall was built during the First World War as part of the Royal Flying Corps Training Camp.
-It was used as the Officer’s Mess during WW1 and again for the WW2 airfield on Beaulieu Heath.
+It was used as the YMCA Concert Hall during WW1 and as a base for the Home Guard during WW2.
 By 1920, the Training Station at East Boldre had been removed and the land returned to pasture.
-The only building left intact was the officers’ mess which was given to the village in recognition of the East Boldre’s contribution to the war effort.
+The only building left intact was the Concert Hall which was partially dismantled and given to the village for use as a Parish Hall.